How Does Stress Affect Your Body - del-IMMUNE V

 Signs and Symptoms of Stress

-Stress affects our bodies in a multitude of ways.
-When stress becomes so common that it is our way of life, we need to be aware of the ways in which it affects us so that we can get our stress levels under control.
-In fact, it is important to manage stress because it can damage our health, mood, relationships, and quality of life.
+Stress affects our bodies in many ways.
+When stress becomes so common that it turns into a way of life, it is important to recognize how it impacts us so we can bring stress levels under control.
+Ongoing stress can damage health, mood, relationships, and overall quality of life, and it may also contribute to imbalances in gut health that are sometimes associated with dysbiosis symptoms.

 If you are experiencing high levels of negative stress, you will most likely exhibit cognitive, emotional, physical, and/or behavioral symptoms.